 The bill was delivered on March 9.
 Gov. Jay Inslee has 20 days to take action on the bill from the date it is received and provide 24 hours notice before signing it.

 WASHINGTON — It looks like 2018 will finally be the year that a New Voices bill gets to the governor’s desk.
-With less than an hour before the legislature’s deadline on March 2, Washington’s passed it with a 91-6 vote.
+With less than an hour before the legislature’s deadline on March 2, Washington’s House passed it with a 91-6 vote.

 The bill ensures First Amendment protections for student journalists to be free from school censorship, something that was muddied in 1988 after the Supreme Court’s Hazelwood v.
 Kuhlmeier decision.